brandonbng23/brandonbng23/README.md

 - 👋 Hi, I’m @brandonbng23
-- 👀 I’m interested in Tech
+- 👀 I’m interested in Technology & Computer Science
-- 🌱 I’m currently learning JavaScript
-- 📫 DM on Twitter @goldber_g
+- I've learned Java, Python, C++

 <!---
 brandonbng23/brandonbng23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.